 From Stockbridge it's a short walk not only into the city centre, but also along the Water of Leith towards the Royal Botanic Gardens (to the east), or past St Bernard's Well towards the Dean Village and National Gallery of Modern Art (to the west).
 Or simply stroll the cobbled streets and browse the shops, independent bars and cafes, or the street market which is held throughout the year.

-To explore Stockbridge in more detail as part of a private tour of the city, contact me to arrange a date and time!
+Explore Stockbridge in more detail as part of a private tour of the city!

 Sitting in a natural dip in the land to the south of the Royal Mile, adjacent to the old infirmary buildings and behind Edinburgh University's George Square area, for many years a small stream ran through the Meadows area from east to west.
 This rendered the area a shallow loch at best, and a swampy marshland at worst.
 This helped to keep the city supplied with fresh water prior to the first piped supply being brought into the city from Comiston in the 1670s.